kailermai/tp/docs/DeveloperGuide.md

 The View Panel consists of a `ScoreListPanel` that is made up of parts e.g.`ScoreCard`, `StudentCard`, etc. All these, including the `ScoreListPanel`, inherit from the abstract `UiPart`.

 The `ViewPanel` component,
-* displays the scores of the students in the `Model`
+* displays the scores of a student in the `Model`.

 #### TrendPanel Component
 ![Structure of the TrendPanel Component](images/TrendPanelClassDiagram.png)

-The Trend Panel consists of a `TrendPanel` that is made up of parts e.g.`TrendCard`, etc. All these, including the `TrendChart`, inherit from the abstract `UiPart`.
+The Trend Panel consists of a `TrendListPanel` that is made up of `TrendCard`.
+All these, including the `TrendListPanel`, inherit from the abstract `UiPart`.

 The `TrendPanel` component,
-* displays the trends of the class in the `Model`
+* displays the trend of the class in the `Model`.

 ### Logic component